claymaks/cmaks.dev/_pages/about.md

 </div>

 ### Hi, I'm Clay!
 I'm a sophomore studying Computer Science and Mathematics at the University of Michigan.
-Currently, I'm working at Fisher Dynamics leading the development of autonomous robots to make factories more efficient.
+Currently, I'm working at Fisher Dynamics, leading the development of autonomous robots to begin to automate factories.
+Through this, I've worked with several languages (Python, C++, C#), several communication protocols (UART, I2C, SPI), hardware (Arduino, Raspberry Pi, HERO), and servers (Flask, RESTful APIs).
+I'm incredibly passionate about the work that I do and love working with people who allow that passion to grow.

+I'm currently looking for opportunities that allow me to develop my abilities programming autonomous systems, along with creating more secure systems.

 Contact me if you'd like to work together on a project!